 Latest News

-When AI Agents Go 'God Mode', the Security Perimeter Must Move to the Database
+When AI Agents Go 'God Mode,' the Security Perimeter Must Move to the Database

 Security teams are usually so small, and we as the security practitioners don't want to be a blocker, so we encourage work to happen in good faith.
+But we need more than just good faith; we need automated enforcement.

 Mohit Bansal

-Security Engineering Manager
+Senior Manager, Security Engineering

 Webflow